bwedderburn/Solid-State-Amplifer-Class-AB-Engineering-Bench-Test-Analysis-Setup/README.md

 Detection heuristic: if both first two arguments have `__len__` and NumPy is available, the advanced path is attempted; otherwise the stub path executes.
 This keeps CLI / lightweight environments working while enabling richer GUI / analysis when NumPy is installed.

+The advanced waveform FFT + harmonic extraction lives in `amp_benchkit.dsp_ext` (imported only if present).
+This keeps the monolithic bridge lean and preserves stub behavior for minimal installs.

 ### Example
 ```python
 import math